 Except for Confidential Resources, all University Employees are designated Responsible Employees and thereby mandatory reporters of potential Title IX violations.
 Responsible Employees include all staff (hourly and salary), faculty, instructors and teaching assistants.
-Responsible Employees must report immediately any information about suspected prohibited conduct or violations of the Title IX policy.
+Responsible Employees must report immediately any information about suspected sexual or gender-based harassment, sexual assault, sexual exploitation, stalking, intimate partner violence, or retaliation for reporting regardless of when (both prior to or during their time at Baylor) or where (both on and off campus) the alleged misconduct occurred.
 Reports must include any known details such as identities of the parties and the date, time and location of the incident.
 Confidential Resources who do not have to report to Title IX include those working in the Counseling Center, Health Center and the University Chaplain, Dr. Burt Burleson.
 If you believe that a student has been the victim of a sexual assault or interpersonal violence, please contact the Title IX Coordinator at 254-710-8454.
 If there is an immediate safety concern, please contact Baylor Police Department at 254-710-2222.
 Reporting may also be done online through http://baylor.edu/titleix.

 Effective January 2020 a new Texas law (Senate Bill 212) requires any employee of a college or university in Texas to report to the Title IX Coordinator any information regarding an alleged incident of sexual harassment, sexual assault, dating violence, or stalking, committed by or against a person enrolled at or employed by the institution at the time of the incident.
 The law requires colleges to terminate employment for employees who fail to report such matters and imposes criminal penalties of up to a year in jail.